 - baking rack

 To keep the little hooligan busy while I preparing the activity, I filled a sectioned container with the pasta we would be using.
 She happily explored the pasta and scooped and poured it into a few different bowls while I got things ready.
 This, in itself, is a great activity for little ones.

-Pop the lid off to check on things.
-If your colour isn’t evenly distributed over the pasta, simply sprinkle in another tsp of vinegar.
+Pop the lid off to check the coverage.
+If your colour isn’t evenly distributed, sprinkle with another tsp of vinegar.
 Don’t worry if your pasta looks wet or soggy.
 It will dry quickly.
 The smell of vinegar will also dissipate as it dries.

 That’s all there is to it!

 When ours was ready, the wee one scooped all of the dyed pasta into a storage container.